Part II Entry 31 of 84

 Forgiveness is not something you do for the person who wronged you.
 It is something you do for yourself, in order to get your attention back.

-The case for forgiveness begins with objective reality: a wrong either happened or it did not, and forgiveness does not change the facts, remove consequences, or erase the need for protection.
-The golden rule adds a second test.
-You would not want your worst act to become the permanent owner of another person's life, but you also would not want someone to call harm resolved while the truth is being denied.
-Forgiveness has to hold both sides.
+A wrong can remain true after resentment stops governing the present.
+That is the hard distinction.
+Forgiveness does not edit the record, remove consequences, restore access, or erase the need for protection.
+It changes whether the injury keeps commanding attention after the facts have been faced.
+The golden rule holds both sides: you would not want your worst act to become the permanent owner of another person's life, and you would not want someone to call harm resolved while the truth is being denied.

 What Forgiveness Actually Does